AnyBody/tutorials/Motion_Capture_Movement/lesson2.md

 ```

 With the unnecessary marker gone from the model, the kinematic analysis
-runs much faster than before.
+runs faster than before.
 Each marker adds DoFs and constraints to
 the model, and they require solution time.
 It is therefore more
 efficient to leave the markers out unless you really need them.